web-at-berkeley/backend-project-sp-22/README.md

 1. Add a duck to the database.
 2. Retrieve info on a duck in the database.
 3. Add or update clothing items in the database.
-4. Retrieve info on a clothing item in the database.
-5. Add a bid to the database.
+4. Add a bid to the database.
-6. Sell a clothing item in the database.
+5. Sell a clothing item in the database.
-7. Tally the points accumulated from all of the registered ducks in the database.
+6. Tally the points accumulated from all of the registered ducks in the database.
-8. Clear Database

 Now it's up to you to implement their API in the language of your choice!
 You can find a detailed API doc at https://wdb.stoplight.io/studio/backend-technical-project.

+Some of these routes don't need much logic (ex: 1, 2, and 4), while others will require a bit more thinking (3, 5, 6).
+If you aren't able to finish all of the routes for the project, **don't worry**!
+It's supposed to be challenging, and we don't expect everyone to finish it, especially folks who are interested in joining the bootcamp.
+You won't need to complete the full project in order to "pass"/get a full score :)

 Note: we **highly** recommend using MongoDB as your database for this project, although if you don't have experience with it, any NoSQL database is also a great alternative.
 If none of those work however, you are still welcome to use other alternatives.

-It is also recommended to use JavaScript/TypeScript with Node.js for your backend, but it is completely fine if you would rather use a different stack.
+It is also encouraged to use JavaScript/TypeScript with Node.js for your backend, but it is completely fine if you would rather use a different stack.

 ## Design Doc

 In addition to building out this API, you will need to write up a short design doc (designdoc.md).
 We don't intend for this to take very much time, but we want to hear some of the choices you made and why.
 To be specific, here are some points you might want to talk about:

-- why did you choose to organize your data schemas in this particular way?
+- why did you choose to organize your data in this particular way?
-- why did you organize your project (think file structure, organizing routes, etc) in this particular way?
 - can talk a bit about the "harder" routes that you worked on — harder is completely subjective, so feel free to get creative here!
 - how did you decide on certain response codes?

-This shouldn't be longer than a page, so feel free to be brief!
+This should be at most a page, so feel free to be brief!

 ## Optional: Authentication